NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 Capitalize the first word of every bullet.
 Don't use semicolons after points in a bulleted list.
 Include a period at the end of the bullet only if that point is a complete sentence.
-For example:

 #### Colons

-Capitalize the first word after a colon, only if what follows is a complete sentence.
+Capitalize the first word after a colon only if what follows is a complete sentence.
 For example:

 > I have several favorite foods: apples, bananas, and naan chips.